jessicaleighschmitz/portfolio-metal-type/README.md

-# JS Template Repo for Epicodus
+# Portfolio in Metal Type Design

-## By Bobby Martin
+## By Jessica Schmitz

 # Description
-This is a template directory to make things go quicker in the morning.
+This is a version of my portfolio in the metal type design, utilizing CSS Grid.

-# Specifications
-* The program will hold the necessary files and folders for easy cloning
-  * Input Example: **Example**
-  * Output Example: **Example**

 # Setup Requirements
 * Clone this repository